javorszky/adventofcode2022/day10/readme.md

 ### Solution

+The hardest part is keeping track of indexes and when to increment things.
+Luckily there are a few possibilities here, so if you don't get it right the first time, you can adjust and rerun the script again.

+* first I wrote a function that parsed the commands (each line of the input) into what it does: how long it takes and how much the register changes
+  * noop takes 1, changes by 0
+  * addx takes 2, changes by whatever number comes after it
+* then created a `map[int]int` initially, to store the current cycle (key) and the current register value in it
+* for each line, I took the cycles taken and the register changes, and stuck them into the map
+* at the end I read out the values at keys 20, 60, 100, 140, 180, and 220 and multiplied them by those numbers, which was the solution

 ## Part 2

 It seems like the X register controls the horizontal position of a sprite.
 Specifically, the sprite is 3 pixels wide, and the X register sets the horizontal position of the middle of that sprite.
 (In this system, there is no such thing as "vertical position": if the sprite's horizontal position puts its pixels where the CRT is currently drawing, then those pixels will be drawn.)